 Medical physics is the other main area of study at Carleton.
 Medical physicists aim to improve the understanding, diagnosis, and treatment of disease using the tools of physics.
 The Carleton PhD Physics specialization in medical physics is accredited by CAMPEP.

 Carleton University's location in the nation's capital places you in the highest concentration of scientific and technical expertise in the country, providing unparalleled access to both personnel and resource material.

-The National Research Council Canada, renowned for its exceptional research programs, and government organizations, such as Health Canada, the Communications Research Centre, and the Defence Research Establishment, are based in Ottawa.
+The National Research Council of Canada, renowned for its exceptional research programs, and government organizations, such as Health Canada, the Communications Research Centre, and the Defence Research Establishment, are based in Ottawa.